gtk-rs/gtk4-rs/book/src/actions.md

 {{#rustdoc_include ../listings/actions/5/resources/window.ui}}
 ```

-We will connect the actions and add them to the window in the `Window::add_actions` method.
+We will connect the actions and add them to the window in the `Window::setup_actions` method.

 <span class="filename">Filename: listings/actions/5/window/mod.rs</span>